Megalocytivirus: Taxonomy

 The family Iridoviridae is divided into seven genera, including Chloriridovirus, Iridovirus, Lymphocystivirus, Megalocytivirus, Daphniairidovirus, and Ranavirus.
 Megalocytivirus isolates exhibit relatively few genetic differences and have been divided into three major groups based on genetic sequence data; these groups are represented by infectious spleen and kidney necrosis virus (ISKNV), red sea bream iridovirus (RSIV), and turbot reddish body iridovirus (TRBIV).
 RSIV and ISKNV are the best known of the megalocytiviruses.

 Song, et al. evaluated 48 Asian and Australian megalocytivirus isolates with regard to geographic location and genetic variation in the major capsid protein gene and developed a phylogenetic tree which divided the 48 isolates into three distinct clusters based on genotype.
 One of these clusters (genotype I) is widely distributed among several Asian countries, including 13 isolates from Korea, nine isolates from Japan, one from Thailand, one from China, and one from the South China Sea.
 In contrast, the other two genotypes had a smaller host range and were locally distributed.
 Genotype II megalocytiviruses infected freshwater fishes from Southeast Asia and Australia, whereas genotype III megalocytiviruses infected primarily flatfish in China and Korea.

-Two species are official recognized by the International Committee on Taxonomy of Viruses:
+Two species are official recognized by the International Committee on Taxonomy of Viruses, listed by scientific name and followed by the exemplar virus of the species: